 Stephen C. Johnson began serving as the Vice President of Mortgage Operations of the Company and as the President of SecurityNational Mortgage on January 1, 2016.
 Prior to Mr. Johnson's appointment as President of SecurityNational Mortgage, Mr. Johnson served as Executive Vice President and Chief Operating Officer of SecurityNational Mortgage, positions he had held since 2012.
 From 2002 to 2012, Mr. Johnson served as Vice President and Chief Operating Officer of SecurityNational Mortgage.
-From 2000 to 2002, he served as Vice President of Operations of SecuityNational Mortgage.
+From 2000 to 2002, he served as Vice President of Operations of SecurityNational Mortgage.
 Mr. Johnson holds a B.A. degree in International Relations from Brigham Young University and Master's degree in International Management and Finance from the American Graduate School of International Management (Thunderbird).
 From 1995 to 1998, Mr. Johnson was an instructor in Finance and Economics at the University of Phoenix.

 Christie Q. Overbaugh has served as Senior Vice President of Internal Operations of the Company since June 2006, and a Vice President of the Company from 1998 to June 2006.
 Ms. Overbaugh has also served as Vice President of Underwriting for Security National Life Insurance Company since 1998.
 From 1986 to 1991, she was Chief Underwriter for Investors Equity Life Insurance Company of Hawaii and Security National Life Insurance Company.
-From 1990 to 1991, Ms. Overbaugh was President of the Utah Home Office Underwriters Association.
-Ms. Overbaugh is currently a member of the Utah Home Office Underwriters Association and an Associate Member of LOMA (Life Office Management Association).
+From 1990 to 1991, Ms. Overbaugh was President of the Utah Home Office Underwriters Association and an Associate Member of LOMA (Life Office Management Association).